openethereum/openethereum.github.io/Quick-start.md

 # Quick Start

-### Docker Environment
+There are a few ways of proceeding here.
+You can build Parity from the sources; you can install Parity from our binary releases for Ubuntu and Mac/Homebrew or, if you're on an Ubuntu Snappy platform, just use our Snappy App.
+We don't currently support Windows, but that is planned in issue [#462](https://github.com/ethcore/parity/issues/462).
+Other Unix-like environments should work (assuming you have the latex *nix installed); we're not going to expend much effort supporting them, though build PRs are welcome.

+## Quick Start: Building from the CLI

-Docker's great for making sure differences between operating systems, distributions, installations and build environments don't get in the way of coding fun.
+Docker is great for making sure differences between operating systems, distributions, installations and build environments don't get in the way of coding fun.
 For this quick start, we'll just use docker to set up a minimal Ubuntu installation and take it from there.
-However, you don't strictly need docker - similar instructions can almost certainly be used to get things working on pretty much any Linux installation or a Mac Homebrew system, but don't come complaining if it doesn't work for you on some niche distribution (Arch, I'm looking at you!) with 6 months of cruft caking it up.
+However, you don't need Docker - similar instructions can be used to get things working on pretty much any Linux installation or a Mac Homebrew system, just don't come complaining if it doesn't work for you on some niche distribution (Arch, I'm looking at you!) or *nix with 6 months of cruft caking it up.
 Rather, get the docker image working and then figure out what the differences are.

 *NOTE*: Ensure you have docker to begin with.